NC FAFSA Tracker

 How To Use The Tracker

-View FAFSA submission and completion data for your school or district
+View FAFSA submission and completion data for your district or school

-Geo density: This filter describes the area where the school is located and is derived from the National Center for Education Statistic’s four territory types: Rural, Town, Suburban, and City.
-Selecting one of the four types will show FAFSA information for all schools with that classification, regardless of school type.
+Geo density: This category describes the area where the school is located and is derived from the National Center for Education Statistic’s four territory types: City, Suburb, Town, and Rural.
+Selecting one of the four subcategories will show FAFSA information for all counties (map) and districts (table) that feature that classification, regardless of school type.

-To calculate your FAFSA completion rate: For CIHS and private schools, you can calculate your FAFSA completion rate by dividing your current number of completions by your entire senior class.
+To calculate your FAFSA completion rate: For CIHS who use counts for 12th and 13th grades and private schools, you can calculate your FAFSA completion rate by dividing your current number of completions by your entire senior class.

 For example: Hendersonville High School